-An SR-22 in Virginia is a certificate proving that a high-risk driver has the legal requirements for car insurance in Virginia.
-So-called SR-22 insurance raises annual car insurance premiums by roughly $74 in Virginia, compared to standard rates.
+An SR-22 in Virginia is a form that high-risk drivers are required to file, proving they meet Virginia’s minimum car insurance requirements.
+An SR-22 raises annual car insurance premiums by an average of $74 in Virginia.
 In addition, there’s usually a fee of $15 to $25 for your insurance company to file your SR-22 documentation with the state.

 Your SR-22 must be maintained with Virginia’s licensing agency for 3 years, according to Virginia law.
 If your insurance coverage lapses during that time, your insurance company is required to report you to the state.
 Your SR-22 period resets in that case, and you are required to pay any SR-22-related fees again.